Last Updated on

 - Yorkie Maltese enthusiasts hope to make someday them a true breed in the eyes of the American Kennel Club (AKC).

-- Morkies bond quickly to their family members and want to be a part of the everyday going-on.
+- Morkies bond quickly to their family members and want to be a part of the day-to-day happenings.

 Is the Morkie right for you?
 Carefully consider all of our information from its temperament to grooming requirements, to exercise and to training.